 This page provides information on how to study the writings of Ellen White more deeply, including how to search using phrases in quotation marks, boolean search and using key words that reflect the rich vocabulary of Ellen White.

 We enjoy an ocean of resources as a church.
-Between the writings of Ellen White and the archived publications and books one could spend many lifetimes reading and never get through everything that is available.
-Unfortunately many members are unacquainted with these resources and/or do not know where to find them.
+Between the writings of Ellen White, the archived periodicals and other resources, and books available to download, one could spend many lifetimes reading and never get through everything that is available.
+Unfortunately many members are unacquainted with these resources, or do not know where to find them.
 Accordingly I share some of the more important sites that will prove helpful to your study.—Dan

 This is the main site of the church.
 Most of the departments have a web page and often provide helpful resources.